Jamie Lynn Spears

-Jamie Lynn Spears (born April 4, 1991) is an American actress and singer.
-She is known for being the younger sister of Britney Spears and an actress.
+Jamie Lynn Spears (born April 4, 1991) is an American actress, singer, and is the younger sister of Britney Spears.
 Spears began her career as a child actress on All That and had her breakthrough role when she played Zoey Brooks on the Nickelodeon teen sitcom Zoey 101 (2005–2008); she later reprised this role in the sequel film Zoey 102 (2023).
-She plays Noreen Fitzgibbons on the Netflix romantic drama series Sweet Magnolias (2020–present).
+She portrayed Noreen Fitzgibbons on the Netflix romantic drama series Sweet Magnolias (2020–2026) for five seasons.
 She is the recipient of several accolades, including a Gracie Award, two Kids Choice Awards and two Young Artist Awards.

 Beginning in December 2007, Spears was subject to significant media attention and controversy after announcing her pregnancy at age 16.
-A misconception emerged that this canceled Zoey 101; however, the final season wrapped filming on August 10, 2007 and premiered the following year.
+A misconception emerged that this canceled Zoey 101; however, the final season wrapped filming on August 10, 2007, and premiered the following year.
 After giving birth in June 2008, Spears stopped acting for five years.

 Spears returned from her hiatus in 2013 and began her music career.
 She released her debut single "How Could I Want More" from her debut EP in country music, The Journey (2014).
 Spears also co-wrote Jana Kramer's platinum certified 2015 single, "I Got the Boy".

 In 2023, due to the SAG-AFTRA strike, Spears appeared on reality television shows, such as Dancing with the Stars, Special Forces: World's Toughest Test and I'm a Celebrity...Get Me Out of Here!.

 Early life

 Spears was born in McComb, Mississippi, and raised in Kentwood, Louisiana.
-She is the youngest child of Lynne Irene (née Bridges) and James "Jamie" Parnell Spears.
+She is the youngest child of Lynne Irene and James "Jamie" Parnell Spears.
 She has two older siblings, Bryan and Britney.
 Her parents divorced in 2002, but were in an on-and-off relationship after the divorce.
 She has described her home life as unstable, but remembers "feeling very loved".
 She attended Parklane Academy in McComb, where she was a cheerleader, and point guard of the basketball team.
 She was enrolled in dance and voice lessons, and participated in school plays and church performances.
 As a child, Spears and her family also spent time traveling and touring with her sister Britney.

 Spears studied with tutors while filming Zoey 101 in Los Angeles.
 She finished her education via online correspondence and received her GED in February 2008 through Tangipahoa Parish School System Adult Education Center.